How to Study and Market Your Device

 - CDRH Learn: A video-based series of teaching modules, seminars, and recorded webinars that cover a variety of policy and guidance efforts.

 - CDRH's Q-Submission Program: Prospective applicants of future premarket submissions may request feedback from the FDA through a Pre-Submission, which is part of the Q-Submission Program.
-Information about this program may be found in the FDA guidance Requests for Feedback and Meetings for Medical Device Submissions: The Q-Submission Program.
 We encourage you to read our online information and other available resources prior to sending any request for feedback.

 - CDRH Breakthrough Devices Program: This voluntary program helps patients have more timely access to certain medical devices that treat or diagnose a life-threatening or irreversibly debilitating condition by speeding up their development, assessment, and review.
 Devices subject to Premarket Approval applications (PMAs), premarket notifications [510(k)] or De Novo classification requests may be eligible.
 Sponsors can send a Breakthrough Designation request for their device at any time prior to sending the device’s marketing submission.